 How can we boost cognitive performance?

-Through identifying the mechanisms and context factors underlying cognitive performance and cognitive change, our goal is to design and implement short-term interventions that have the potential to improve cognitive abilities.
+By identifying the mechanisms and contextual factors that drive cognitive performance and change, we aim to design, implement, and evaluate short-term interventions with the potential to enhance cognitive performance across the adult lifespan.

 Most recent publication: